CodrixWorkspace/KnowledgeBase/articles/springboot_workflow.md

 Replace `{taskId}` with the actual ID returned from the task list API.

 This moves the workflow forward to the trade execution step.

+## 👨‍💻 About the Author

+This demo is part of the [FullStack Launchpad: Novice Edition](https://medium.com/fullstack-launchpad-novice-edition) - _Your hands-on journey from beginner to backend expert - one guide at a time._.
+Built with ❤️ by TechSpark Publications.